Deinonychus: Cultural significance

 Deinonychus were featured prominently in Harry Adam Knight's novel Carnosaur and its film adaption, and Michael Crichton's novels Jurassic Park and The Lost World, as well as the franchise adapted from the novels.
 Crichton ultimately chose to use the name Velociraptor for these dinosaurs, rather than Deinonychus.
 Crichton had met with John Ostrom several times during the writing process to discuss details of the possible range of behaviors and life appearance of Deinonychus.
 Crichton at one point apologetically told Ostrom that he had decided to use the name Velociraptor in place of Deinonychus for his book, because he felt the former name was "more dramatic".
 Despite this, according to Ostrom, Crichton stated that the Velociraptor of the novel was based on Deinonychus in almost every detail, and that only the name had been changed.

 The Jurassic Park filmmakers followed suit, designing the film's models based almost entirely on Deinonychus instead of the actual Velociraptor, and they reportedly requested all of Ostrom's published papers on Deinonychus during production.
-As a result, they portrayed the film's dinosaurs with the size, proportions, and snout shape of Deinonychus.
-The 20 ft Utahraptor is commonly considered to be a close match to the film's dinosaurs, which are much larger than either Deinonychus or Velociraptor were in life.
+As a result, they portrayed the film's dinosaurs with the proportions and snout shape of a large Deinonychus.
+The 20 ft Utahraptor is commonly considered to be a closer match to the film's dinosaurs in terms of size, as they are larger than the known Deinonychus specimens were in life.